Academic and Course Information

 Minimum/Maximum Course Enrollment and Study Hours

-All students must maintain full-time enrollment equal to a minimum of 12 credits during EITHER the 14-week OR the 17-week semester.
+All students must maintain full-time enrollment equal to a minimum of 12 credits during the 14-week semester.
+The interim terms CANNOT be used to meet the 14-week enrollment requirements.
 Students may enroll in a maximum of 18 credits without paying additional tuition, or in 19-21 credits with additional tuition fees for the final three credits.

 Courses will require a LOT of homework, including reading, writing and group work.
 For every hour you spend in class, you will spend a MINIMUM of three additional hours outside of class doing homework.
 In other words, if you are in class for three hours each week, you must plan an additional 9 hours EACH WEEK for homework for that class.
 Full time enrollment means 12 hours per week in class, plus 36 hours per week of homework.
 For non-native speakers of English, the number of homework hours is usually much higher.

 Some courses are offered as “stand-alone” courses – these courses do NOT require that you complete another course first in order to understand the material.